goodplayer/onlyconfig/README.md

 * Special handling for production or specific env: reviewing, different appearance
 * Better role/naming control: including namespace naming format, etc.
 * More configure content editor support
+* Support binary file as configure

 **Note**

-1. Currently, items including application, environment, datacenter, namespace and others could not be deleted due to the possibilities to cause production issues.
+1. Currently, items including application, environment, datacenter, namespace and others could not be deleted due to the possibility to cause production issues.
 If the records are required to be removed(for example offline an application or a datacenter), a manual cleanup task is required.
 Please refer to `cleanjob` tool.

 ### 3.4 OnlyAgent